viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 {{< figure src="../img/nerf-robot/base-cam-view.png"  alt="Camera view from the Base component's keyboard tab." title="Camera View from the Base Component's Keyboard Tab." width="800">}}

-Here you can click the toggle to enable keyboard control, and use A, W, S, and D on your keyboard to move your rover around.
+Use **Keyboard Disabled** to enable keyboard control (enabled is grey, disabled is red), then and use A, W, S, and D on your keyboard to move your rover around.
 You can view the camera stream at the same time.
 If you scroll down, you will see your camera as a component and you will be able to change the refresh frequency and export screenshots from your camera.

 {{< figure src="../img/nerf-robot/camera-cam-view.png"  alt="Camera view from the Camera component pane." title="Camera View from the Camera Component Pane." width="800">}}

-#### Toggle between your GPIO pin states
+## Toggling GPIO Pin States

 The board card in the **CONTROL** tab provides a way to change the state of the pin connected to the solenoid.
 If you click the board component, you will be able to see your GPIO pin and its current state.